Demographics of Norway

 Demographic features of the population of Norway, including Jan Mayen, and Svalbard, where the hospital is not equipped for births, and no burials are allowed because of permafrost, include population density, ethnicity, education level, health of the populace, economic status, religious affiliations and other aspects.

-The population of Norway rose to over 5.6 million during 2025.
+The population of Norway as 1 January of 2026 was 5,267,400.

 Historical populations

 From 1349 to 1500 the population was approximately halved by several rounds of the black plague, down to approximately 250,000.

-The first official census for the then Denmark-Norway kingdom union was held in 1769 and found the Norwegian population to be 723 000.
+The first official census for the then Denmark-Norway kingdom union was held in 1769 and found the Norwegian population to be 723,000.

 Except for Ireland, no other country contributed a larger percentage of its population to the American immigration between 1825 - 1925 when more than 800,000 left Norway.

 By 1905, when Norway reached full independence, the population was 2,303,595.